wp-plugins/sucuri-scanner/readme.txt

 Donate Link: http://sitecheck.sucuri.net
 Tags: malware, security, scan, spam, virus, sucuri, WordPress,
 Requires at least:3.2
-Stable tag:1.2
+Stable tag:1.2.1
 Tested up to: 3.5-RC3

-The Sucuri Security - SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your WordPress dashboard.
+The Sucuri Security - SiteCheck Malware Scanner plugin enables you to scan your WordPress site using Sucuri SiteCheck right in your dashboard.

 == Description ==